DSpace/RestContract/metadata-suggestions.md

 The external source will suggest matches, and will suggest metadata changes if the match is accepted by the user.
 A full metadata description of the data from the external source is displayed in combination to the suggested changes to the current item.

-TODO:
-* start a new submission based on a external source record

 ## Main Endpoint
 **/api/integration/metadata-suggestions**